-Components should be easy to understand and maintain.
-A component should have an easily understood structure.
-It should be modular and have a small number of dependencies (libraries and other services).
-A component should also have easily understood runtime behavior.
-In particular, the requests that it handles should be similar in nature, e.g. have similar resource requirements.
+Each component should be easy to understand and maintain.
+A component should have an easily understood structure and code base.
+It should also have easily understood runtime behavior.
+In particular, the requests that a component handles should be similar in nature, e.g. have similar resource requirements.

 There are two ways to achieve this goal: